 Full-day programmes that mix wine with other interests are not yet on the website but include golf and wine, horse riding and wine and wine with Romanesque architecture and 11th century castle.

-Ask Liliana what’s currently available when you contact her to make a reservation (at least 24 hours in advance, 48 for the programmes that include activities away from the winery):
+Make a reservation at least 24 hours in advance, 48 for the programmes that include activities away from the winery:

 If you’d like more time to enjoy the beautiful scenery, why not look into an overnight stay in Celérico de Basto?